 Other news includes progress on the refurbishment of Linlithgow's Cross Well.
 The Cross Well is one of the finest pieces of street sculpture in Scotland but is in need of some attention to hold back the ravages of time, weather and pollution.

-Congratulations to Architect Scott Wallace who married his fiance Isla in Anstruther this month.
+Congratulations to Architect Scott Wallace who married his fiance Isla in Anstruther in Fife this month.